Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 #### Sync Command

 The `SyncCommand` class represents an implementation of the `ci_integration sync` command.
 The main purpose of this class is to start the synchronization process with the configured `source` and `destination` clients and controlling parameters.
 The in-progress builds introduction requires a new controlling parameter to be passed to the sync algorithm - `SyncConfig.inProgressTimeout`.
-This parameters defines a timeout duration for in-progress builds and is represented by the `--in-progress-timeout` option of the `sync` command.
+This parameter defines a timeout duration for in-progress builds and is represented by the `--in-progress-timeout` option of the `sync` command.
 The [Timeout In-Progress Builds](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#timeout-in-progress-builds) section of the [Builds Synchronization](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md) document describes and examples how this parameter is used.

 The `SyncCommand` should add the `--in-progress-timeout` option using the [`ArgParser.addOption`](https://pub.dev/documentation/args/latest/args/ArgParser/addOption.html) method as follows: